ptisma/k3s-cluster/add-ons/longhorn/README.md

 ## Longhorn

 ### Motivation
 The default k3's storage provisioner is rancher.io/local-path which persists the volumes locally on the node's filesystem itself: /var/lib/rancher/k3s/storage/.

-Since I am using the multi-node cluster I want my storage to be distributed: k3s doesn’t replicate or share the data across nodes which means if the pod is moved (or rescheduled) to a different node (due to node failure, maintenance, etc.), it will no longer have access to the original node's local storage.
+This was okay while I was using the single node setup.
+Since I am right now using the multi-node setup I want my storage to be distributed: k3s doesn’t replicate or share the data across nodes which means if the pod is moved (or rescheduled) to a different node (due to node failure, maintenance, etc.), it will no longer have access to the original node's local storage.

 ### What is Longhorn?
 Longhorn is a distributed block storage system for Kubernetes applications.
 It is designed to provide reliable, performant, and persistent storage for stateful applications running in Kubernetes clusters.